Scholar Athlete of the Week 11/03/25 - Malia Romes, Kalida

 "I want to be remembered as someone who worked hard, who can make an impact on their community.
 I love my relationships with the people I have, and I think that definitely stems from coming from the small town.
 It just honestly has just made me a better person," Romes said.

-Malia Romes is our McDonald's Scholar Athlete of the Week.
+Congratulations to Malia Romes — our newest McDonald's Scholar Athlete of the Week.

 Tags